brianom95/brianom95.github.io/_posts/2022-11-22-backpacking-nz.md

 Aoraki (Mount Cook) is the highest peak in New Zealand.
 At it's base is a small town of the same name, full of climbers and skiiers.
 Here I rented rigid boots and crampons for a stay in one of the countries best huts.
 The hike up was steep and slow, through cold alpine air.
 It was my first time using crampons and I was amazed by the distant cracks of ice and glaciers.
 Huts are central to hiking in New Zealand, with over 950 maintained by the government.
 This one is on a snowy plateau, staffed by a volunteer who had so many cool stories on that cosy night.

 This current hut was opened in 2003 by Sir Edmund Hillary.
 In 1939, a twenty year old Hillary had his first experience of mountaineering when he climbed Mount Ollivier, the mountain just behind Mueller Hut.
 This grew to a passion which saw him conquer Mount Everest with Tenzing Norgay only 14 years later.
 The next morning I scrambled up through the dense fog to stand on the same summit.
 Possibly fitting that this be my first experience of alpine mountaineering.
-After descending we spent an extra day in Aoraki town, and in particular at the Hillary museum.
+After descending I spent an extra day in Aoraki town, and in particular at the Hillary museum.

 <p align="center" width="100%">
     <img width="400" src="/images/nz24.jpeg">